casper-astro/tutorials_devel/docs/tutorials/snap/tut_gpio_bidir.md

 2. Add your yellow block to the model.
 (This should be the only block in the model)
 3. Add your yellow block mask script to 'xps_library' folder if needed.
 4. Save your Simulink model in the 'xps_models' folder (please put it in the directory that makes sense, otherwise create a new directory)
-5. Launch Matlab via the './startsg' script in mlib_devel directory.
+5. Launch Matlab via the `./startsg` script in mlib_devel directory.
 6. Double-click on 'xps_library' directory from the 'Current Folder' pane on the left-hand side of the Matlab window.
-7. Run 'xps_build_new_library('xps_models', 'xps_library')', click 'Yes' on overwrite dialog prompt and ignore any warnings
+7. Run `xps_build_new_library`, click 'Yes' on overwrite dialog prompt and ignore any warnings.
-8. For any models you wish to link with this new library, open the model and run 'update_casper_blocks(`<your model name here>`)' in the Matlab command window.
+8. For any models you wish to link with this new library, open the model and run `update_casper_blocks(bdroot)` in the Matlab command window.
 (Preferably all your models)

 **Now help out CASPER by adding more yellow blocks to our library :)**